Fishel Jacobs

-Fishel Jacobs is an American-Israeli rabbi, martial artist, ex-Israel prison service officer, author, and speaker.
+Fishel Jacobs (born March 21, 1956) is an American-Israeli rabbi, martial artist, ex-Israel prison service officer, author, and speaker.

 Early years and education

 Jacobs was born in 1956 in Brooklyn, raised in Vermont, and has lived in Israel since 1979.
 In 1974, Jacobs earned a black belt in karate from the International Tang Soo Do Association.
 He graduated from the University of Vermont.